PeterK910/Generalized-Rational-Variable-Projection-with-Application-in-ECG-Compression/code/README.md

 # Generalized Rational Variable Projection With Application in ECG Compression [1]
-## Structure of the MatLab Toolbox
+## Structure of the Python Toolbox
 ```
 / [root]
 ├── code